SimonJpg2/dotfiles/README.md

 5. picom
 6. rofi
 7. lxappearance
-8. lightdm
+8. ly
 9. lf
 10. dunst
 11. mupdf
+12. CoreImage
-12. pavucontrol
+13. pavucontrol
-13. maim
+14. maim
+15. Celluloid

+### Themes and stuff like this
+1. Breeze
+2. starship.rs
+3. Jetbrains Mono Nerd Font
+4. Papirus

 This list does not aim to be complete.